-I attended Punahou so I might be biased but…these are definitely the best malasadas in the state.
+I attended Punahou so I might be biased but...these are definitely the best malasadas in the state.
 The malasada booth is a huge production that requires many volunteers to make the dough, roll out the malasadas, fry them in these giant vats of bubbling oil, roll them in sugar, and serve them to the many hungry people waiting in line.
-The make thousands and thousands of malasadas over Carnival weekend.
-I usually eat 2-3 of these on a carnival day and then take home a dozen for the family.
+They make thousands and thousands of malasadas over Carnival weekend.
+I eat 2-3 of these per carnival day and then take home a dozen for the family.

 Note: Punahou published the recipe for these famous malasadas, but everyone knows that's not the actual recipe.
 The actual recipe is a super secret.
 All we really know is that nutmeg and cinnamon is blended into the sugar mix that coats each hot malasada.

 The Hawaiian Plate is a must-eat item at Carnival.
 It includes a sampling of many key Hawaiian dishes.
 You might want to split it with a friend so that you have stomach space to try all the other Carnival food!
 The Hawaiian Plate includes the following items (clockwise from top left):